speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 Once a new lr scheduler is re-initialized, it will continue to be used for subsequent phases unless replaced with another lr scheduler configuration defined in a subsequent schedule phase.

+.. _lr-state-restoration:

+Prior to the execution of each phase transition, the latest lr state [#]_ from the previous phase will be restored before proceeding with any lr scheduler reinitialization directive.
+This is predominantly relevant only when training in :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.restore_best` mode or reinitializing the optimizer as well as lr scheduler.

 .. tip::

     If you have specified an lr scheduler with an ``lr_lambdas`` attribute in any phase,